tryyang2001/tp/docs/DeveloperGuide.md

 Step 5: Once the `CommandResult` class object is returned, the `AddFoodCommand` then return this `commandResult` to the class that calls it.
 At this stage, the `AddFoodCommand` execution is successfully ended.

-After all the steps are done, the `command`, `food` and `commandResult` objects are no longer referenced and hence get removed by the `Garbage Collector` in Java.
+After all the steps are done, the objects of class `AddFoodCommand`, `Food` and `CommandResult` are no longer referenced and hence get removed by the `Garbage Collector` in Java.
 However ,the lifeline of `foodBank` and `foodList` objects are still continuing because they are created in `DataManager` class and have the potential to get referenced by other commands call such as `add`, `delete`, `view` and `edit`.